Most members of the Hypericum genus are weeds and are often classified as being an invasive species.

 It can even grow as single stemmed tree, with the species Hypericum bequaertii being able to reach a height of 33 feet (10 m).

-Plants belonging to the Hypericum genus are hardy perennials that range in height from 15 to 180 cm, and they come into bloom in the summer or autumn.
+Many plants belonging to the Hypericum genus are hardy perennials that range in height from 6 inches to 6 feet (15 to 180 cm), and they come into bloom in the summer or autumn.

 They are shrubby in nature, carrying wonderful yellow, saucer shaped flowers.

 Shrubs and perennials differ greatly in that the latter produces root from horizontal nodes that touch the ground.
 Annuals have taproots.

 Leaves are opposite and are marked by distinctive pale or dark glandular dots.
 These contain chemicals known as naphthodianthrone and hypericin.
 When a leaf is crushed they produce a red secretion from these secretions.

 Flowers are generally yellow with four or five sepals and asymmetric petals.
 The colour of the flower varies from shades of lemon to deep yellow through to orangey yellow.
 The petals may are also often tinted or lined with a deep crimson red.